mcneel/rhino.inside-revit/docs/readme.md

   - `ltr/` contains fragments for Left-to-Right (LTR) languages
   - `rtl/` contains fragments for Right-to-Left (RTL) languages
 - `pages/` contains the Wiki contents grouped by language and wiki version
+- `assets/` contains all front-end assets
+  - `css/` contains all front-end stylesheets
+  - `js/` contains all front-end javascript
+  - `img/` contains all front-end images
 - `static/` contains all static files
-  - `css/` contains all stylesheets for generated pages
   - `images/` contains all images used across the wiki contents
+  - `samples/` contains sample data files
 - `_data/` contains data files used to generate special pages
 - `_config.yml` Jekyll site configs file (see the config file for more information on each available setting)
 - `GemFile*` Ruby gemfile listing the ruby dependencies